-European sites that occur within 15 km of the proposed works are listed in Table 3.1 and illustrated in Figures 3.1, 3.2, and 3.3.
+European sites that occur within 15 km of the proposed works are listed in Table 3.1 and illustrated in Figure 3.1.
 Details on the specific QIs and SCIs of each European Site are also identified in Table 3.1 as well as site-specific threats and vulnerabilities of each of the sites.

-To determine the potential for effects from the proposed works, information on the qualifying features, known vulnerabilities, and threats to site integrity pertaining to any potentially affected European sites was reviewed.
+In order to determine the potential for effects from the proposed works, information on the qualifying features, known vulnerabilities and threats to site integrity pertaining to any potentially affected European sites was reviewed.
 Background information on threats to individual sites and vulnerability of habitats and species that was used during this assessment included the following: